Bryan: Neighbors, North Sulawesi, Indonesia

 Published by Ginger W. Ware

-Bryan is an executive vice president and chief actuary for Employers Insurance Group in Reno, NV.
-He also enjoys reading, driving his 1972 Fiat Spider, and practicing tae kwon do.
+Bryan is an actuarial manager who also enjoys reading, driving his 1972 Fiat Spider, and practicing tae kwon do.
 He holds a fourth-degree black belt in that martial art.
-Ginger is an oil painter (gingerwware.com) and amateur musician currently studying cello and voice.
-She also enjoys reading, keeping an almost daily journal, and seeing what God is up to today.
+Ginger is an oil painter (gingerwware.com) and amateur musician currently studying cello.
+She also enjoys reading, keeping an almost daily journal, and weaving.
 The Wares met in college at Wichita State University in the early 80s, and married in 1988.
-They have moved 8 or 9 times, raised 2 wonderful children (Lila and Cameron), and currently cater to 4 cats, Panda, Highwire, Charlotte, and Ethyl.
+They have moved 8 or 9 times, raised 2 wonderful children (Lila and Cameron), and currently cater to 2 cats, Klaus and Violet.